 You may have outgrown the daily chewable multivitamin tablet, but you never outgrow your need for vitamins.
 In fact, as you grow older, your body may need even more of some vitamins to help you stay healthy.
-Women over 50 face special challenges in getting enough of some essential nutrients because of the changes brought on by menopause, and also require some different nutrients because of other changes in their bodies.
-If you’re approaching 50 or caring for someone who is older, you may need to adjust your diet to add more vitamins or consider taking a daily multivitamin.
+Women over 50 face special challenges in getting enough of some essential nutrients because of the changes brought on by menopause.
+They also require some different nutrients because of other changes in their bodies.
+If you’re approaching 50 or caring for someone who is older, you may need to adjust your diet to add more vitamins or consider taking a daily multivitamin to make sure your getting all the best vitamins for women over 50.

-Women over 50 should pay special attention to two of the B vitamins — B12 and B6 — according to the National Institute on Aging.
+Two of the best vitamins for women over 50 to pay attention to are B vitamins — B12 and B6 — according to the National Institute on Aging.
 Vitamin B12, found in red meat, fish and poultry, helps maintain healthy nerve and blood cells.
 Many older adults have trouble absorbing all the vitamin B12 they need from food because of impaired digestive functioning.
 Since 1998, the Food and Nutrition Board of the Institute of Medicine has recommended that older adults get their vitamin B12 from fortified food, such as cereals, or in a vitamin supplement.

 Women over 50 also need extra vitamin B6, which helps your body break down protein, make red blood cells and regulate serotonin, norepinephrine and melanin in your body.
 It also helps control the levels of homocysteine — an amino acid which may be associated with heart disease.
 Meat, eggs and legumes are good sources of vitamin B6, as are leafy green vegetables, such as spinach and kale.